Last Updated on December 11, 2022 by Peralta

 Having discussed the possible causes of your kitchen Aid not cleaning, let us have a summary of the solution.

-KitchenAid dishwasher not cleaning top rack, Exact Solutions Here:
+KitchenAid dishwasher is not cleaning the top rack, Exact Solutions Here:

 - Replace the spray arm seal if it has damages causing the leakage.